-The combustion air and exhaust terminals should be inspected occasionally to ensure that they are free of obstructions and debris.
-If screens were used in either terminal, ensure that they are free of debris, corrosion, or anything preventing the free flow of air.
+The combustion air and exhaust terminations should be inspected occasionally to ensure that they are free of obstructions and debris.
+If screens were used in either termination, ensure that they are free of debris, corrosion, or anything preventing the free flow of air.
+In weather conditions when snow build-up occurs, the homeowner should inspect the vent termination and air intake regularly to ensure they are free and clear of snow.
+Maintain at least one foot of clearance between snow build-up and vent/combustion air intake openings at all times.
+Clear away excess snow to maintain this clearance.